 We all know that thousands of lives are lost each year from drunk driving.
-Millions of dollars are spent on health care, treatment and criminal prosecution as the result of alcohol abuse.
+Millions of dollars are spent on health care, treatment and criminal prosecution as s result of alcohol abuse.
 And drinking too much increases the risks of many illnesses.

-Moderation is Key
+Drink in Moderation is Key

 Of course people who are allergic to aspirin and certain foods should not consume them.
 Likewise, people who are alcoholic, are taking certain meds, or whose doctors tell them to abstain should do so.

 We shouldn’t focus only on the negative effects of alcohol abuse.
-Instead, we need to promote objective information concerning moderate drinking.
+Instead, we need to promote objective information about moderate drinking.
 And we need to encourage adults who choose to drink to do so in a healthful manner.

-Dr. David Hanson, Ph.D., is Professor Emeritus of Sociology at the State University of New York at Potsdam.
+- Dr. David Hanson, Ph.D., is Professor Emeritus of Sociology at the State University of New York at Potsdam.
 He is author of over 300 publications and papers on alcohol.
 They include Preventing Alcohol Abuse and Alcohol Education.
 Both he and Dr. Engs believe it’s much better to drink in moderation, unless contra-indicated.

 - Dr. Ruth Engs, R.N., Ed.D., is Professor Emeritus of Applied Health Science at Indiana University.
 Dr. Engs is a leading authority on alcohol use and abuse among both college students and women.
 She has authored over a half-dozen books.
 Also dozens of book chapters, research articles and scholarly papers on alcohol and alcohol problems.